limix/lim/doc/index.rst

 Continuous phenotypes
 ^^^^^^^^^^^^^^^^^^^^^

-This example uses :func:`lim.genetics.qtl.scan` to perform an association scan between markers contained in `X` and the phenotype defined by `y`, while accounting for background signal via `G`:
+This example uses :func:`lim.genetics.qtl.scan` together with the :class:`lim.genetics.phenotype.NormalPhenotype` phenotype to perform an association scan between markers contained in `X` and the phenotype defined by `y`, while accounting for background signal via `G`: